State-independent Importance Sampling for Random Walks with Regularly Varying Increments: Introduction

 \begin{enumerate} \item We provide importance sampling estimators that achieve asymptotically vanishing relative error for the estimation of $\Pr\{ S_n > b\},$ as $n \nearrow \infty.$ Given $n$ and $\epsilon > 0,$ our simulation methodology is uniformly efficient for values of $b$ larger than $n^{\frac{1}{2} + \epsilon}$ when the increments $X_n$ have finite variance, and for $b > n^{\frac{1}{\alpha} + \epsilon}$ in the case of increments having infinite variance -- thus operating throughout the large deviations regime where the well-known asymptotics $\Pr \{ S_n > b\} \sim n\bar{F}(b)$ hold.
 Further, this is the first instance that we are aware of where efficient simulation techniques for the large deviations probability include the case of increments having infinite variance, which is not uncommon in practical applications involving heavy-tailed random variables.

-\item For $\alpha >1$, we develop unbiased estimators for level crossing probabilities $\Pr\{\tau_b < \infty\}$ that achieve vanishing relative error as $b \nearrow \infty.$ These estimators require an overall computational effort that scales as $O(b)$ when variance of $X_n$ is finite.
+\item For $\alpha >1$, we develop unbiased estimators for level crossing probabilities $\Pr\{\tau_b < \infty\}$ that achieve vanishing relative error as $b \nearrow \infty.$ These estimators require an overall computational effort that scales as $O(b)$ when the variance of increments $X_n$ is finite.
 This is similar to the complexity of the zero variance operator since, as is well known, the latter requires order $\E [\tau_b | \tau_b < \infty]$ computation in generating a single sample and this is known to be linear in $b$ when the variance of increments is finite (see \cite{Asmussen1996103}).
-However, since $\E [\tau_b | \tau_b < \infty] =\infty$ for the case of increments having infinite variance, even the zero-variance measure (even if implementable) is no longer viable because from a computational standpoint, any useful estimator needs to have finite expected replication termination time.
-For random walks with infinite variance increments, we develop algorithms such that: \begin{enumerate}[(a)] \item For $\alpha > 1.5,$ the associated estimators are strongly efficient and have $O(b)$ expected termination time.
+However, since $\E [\tau_b | \tau_b < \infty] =\infty$ for the case of increments having infinite variance, the zero-variance change of measure might not necessarily be a good benchmark, because from a computational standpoint any useful estimator needs to have finite expected termination time.
+For random walks with increments having infinite variance, we develop algorithms such that: \begin{enumerate}[(a)] \item When $\alpha > 1.5,$ the associated estimators are strongly efficient and have $O(b)$ expected termination time.
 As a converse, we also prove that for $\alpha < 1.5$ no algorithm can be devised in our framework that has both the variance and expected termination time simultaneously finite.
 The situation is more nuanced when $\alpha=1.5$ and depends on the form of the slowly varying function $L(\cdot)$.

-\item For $\alpha \leq 1.5$, each replication of the estimator terminate in $O(b)$ time on an average and we require only $O(1)$ replications, thus resulting in overall complexity of $O(b).$ The relative deviation (the ratio of the absolute difference between the estimator and the true value with the true value) of the values returned by the algorithm is well within the specified limits with high probability, even though the estimator variance is infinite. \end{enumerate} The above results for infinite increment variance, and in particular the bottleneck arising at $\alpha = 1.5$, closely mirror the results proved in \cite{Blanchet20122994} where vastly different state-dependent algorithms are considered. \end{enumerate}